Custom Presto configuration#

 When using a Custom configuration, CloudFormation update stack may not update the Presto configuration after you’ve made changes to content in your configuration zip.
 This usually occurs if the updated configuration zip file name is the same as previously used.
 Try renaming the package and rerunning the CloudFormation update stack.
 We recommend including a version name within the file name to avoid any complications when updating your configurations.

-Please consult High-Availability Considerations for other non-standard issues related to custom security configurations and Coordinator HA.
+Consult High-Availability Considerations for other non-standard issues related to custom security configurations and coordinator HA.

 When using the cluster placement group type, you can encounter insufficient capacity errors.
 To avoid such a setback, consider the following suggestions.

 It is recommended that you launch the number of instances that you need in the placement group in a single launch request, and that you use the same instance type for all instances in the placement group.
 If you try to add more instances to the placement group later, or if you try to launch more than one instance type in the placement group, you increase your chances of getting an insufficient capacity error.

 If you receive a capacity error when launching an instance in a placement group that already has running instances, stop and start all of the instances in the placement group, and try the launch again.
 Restarting the instances may migrate them to hardware that has the capacity for all the requested instances.

 Refer to the following link for more on placement groups and their rules and limitations.